JaydeRussell/tech_interview_frontend/README.md

 ## Step 2: Starting the Golang Backend
-Starting the backend is simple, just navigate to the backend directory and run `go run main.go`
+Starting the backend is simple, just navigate to the frontend directory then run `go get` and `go run main.go`

 ### Things to watch out for...
 If there's no database available, then the app will not start.
 Since this project is a glorified CRUD api, I consider this a feature.